JosselinR1/cs386-a22/team.md

 # Josselin

 My name is Josselin.
-My major is Software engineering.
+This is my last year.

 # Josselin